-What is Electronic Benefit Transfer?
+What is EBT?

-- Foods prepared to be immediately eaten;
+- Hot prepared foods or foods to be immediately eaten

-- Vitamins, medicine, supplements; or
+- Vitamins, medicine, supplements

-- Non-food items such as paper products, soap, or pet food.
+- Non-food items, such as paper products, soap, or pet food

-How do I become an authorized retailer to accept EBT cards?
+How do I become an EBT retailer?

 You will need to apply to become an authorized EBT retailer.
 To apply, contact the United States Department of Agriculture (USDA) at 877-823-4369.
 Once you are approved you will need to display a QUEST Mark®, STAR®, or SHAZAM® logo that will let people know they can use their EBT card at your store.